Dmunch04/sushitools/README.md

-# DTools
+## 🍣 sushitools

-Python package filled with useful tools!
+python package with various different utilities and tools to make life easier.